-The upper display shows the acronym of the selected set point (e.g. SP2) while the lower shows its value.
+The display will show alternately the acronym of the selected set point (e.g. SP2) and its value;

-Note: When the programmer is running, the instrument shows the set point of the group currently in use (e.g. if the instrument is performing soak 3 the instrument shows [104] Pr.S3).
+Note: When the programmer is running, the instrument shows the set point of the group currently in use (e.g. If the instrument is performing the soak 3 the instrument shows [104] Pr.S3).

 - 2. By (a) and (b) buttons, assign to this parameter the desired value; - 3.
-Do not push any button for more than 5 second or push the P button.
+Do not push any button for more than 5 second or push the (\mathbf{P}) button.

 In both cases the instrument stores the new value and returns to the "Standard display".